 Many objective research studies have concluded that there is little or no correlation between herniated discs and painful symptoms and most support the idea that even painful bulging discs should be treated conservatively and non-surgically.

 It took me far too long to realize that the doctors had it all wrong.
 Luckily for me, Dr. John Sarno taught me the truth about disc conditions and most chronic back pain, in general.
-I used this knowledge to cure my pain, but the benefits did not last forever.
-Eventually time and age brought some the agony back, as well as the discovery of 10 more herniations.
+I used this knowledge to cure my pain.
+The experience was one of the most important of my entire life and a major step forward in my vocation evolution.

 It is important to realize that most typical herniations should not be sources of lasting symptoms.
 I know of my herniations, few hold the potential to be symptom generators.
 Learn the difference between what is considered a normal bulging disc and what is considered problematic.
 Once you do, then you have to work on overcoming the negative psychology of a herniated disc diagnosis to the best of your ability.